Riskfuel-Collaborations/rf-hacks/rf-bsm/README.md

 ## Introduction

-This problem set consists of training a deep neural network to approximate the analytic Black Scholes pricer of a standard European put option.
+This problem set consists of training a deep neural network to approximate the analytic Black-Scholes pricer of a standard European put option.
 The neural net will be evaluated on a validation set defined on a closed domain of input parameters.
 The winner will be chosen based on model performance (ie. Mean and Maximum Absolute Error).

 ## Black Scholes Model

-The Black Scholes model (BSM) was concieved by a McMaster alumni Myron Scholes and his co-author Fischer Black.
+The Black-Scholes Model (BSM) was concieved by a McMaster alumni Myron Scholes and his co-author Fischer Black.
 From the BSM, one can derive an analytic solution to a European Put option, the solution has been provided to you in `utils/black_scholes.py`.
 The pricer takes in the following variables:

 - Stock price (S)
 - Strike (K)